ZachWu-NZ/PredictRiskScores/README.md

 ```
 The suite of functions in this package can be integrated into both `data.table` and `dplyr`.
 For example, when datasets are extremely large, consider
 using `data.table` along with the `:=` notation.
 In the example below, a new column called `riskscore` is created.
-The syntax might seem confusing at first but it performances very fast.
+The `data.table` syntax might seem confusing at first but it offers fast and efficient performance.

 ```r
 library(data.table); setDT(DATA)